Skip to main content

 • Modular RFCs SHOULD be preferred.

-• PR system MUST be the primary mechanism for contribution, review, and errata handling.
+• The PR system MUST be the primary mechanism for contribution, review, and errata handling.

 • New RFCs MUST maintain backward compatibility unless explicitly stated.